A General Approach for Determining Applicability Domain of Machine Learning Models: Results

-We note that while \gls{echem} relies on a researcher's intuition regarding the chemical field and is specific to given fields, definitions relying on \gls{eres}, \gls{ermse}, and \gls{earea} are automated numerical approaches and quite general.
-Therefore, the success of \gls{mdom} on methods relying on \gls{eres}, \gls{ermse}, and \gls{earea} suggests our approach is not limited to materials and chemistry problems, but that in general \gls{d} gives valuable access to the domain implications of knowledge of residuals.
-Note that the way we define \gls{ermse} and \gls{earea} for our automated numerical ground truths require averaging over some groupings, which, as discussed in Sec.~\ref{residual_test}, are done based on \gls{d}.
-Thus, there is a very modest and indirect path by which the nature of \gls{d} can influence the ground truth categorization based on \gls{ermse} and \gls{earea}.
+We note that while $E^{chem}$ relies on a researcher's intuition regarding the chemical field and is specific to given fields, definitions relying on $E^{|y-\hat{y}|/MAD_{y}}$, $E^{RMSE/\sigma_{y}}$, and $E^{area}$ are automated numerical approaches and quite general.
+Therefore, the success of $M^{dom}$ on methods relying on $E^{|y-\hat{y}|/MAD_{y}}$, $E^{RMSE/\sigma_{y}}$, and $E^{area}$ suggests our approach is not limited to materials and chemistry problems, but that in general $d$ gives valuable access to the domain implications of knowledge of residuals.
+Note that the way we define $E^{RMSE/\sigma_{y}}$ and $E^{area}$ for our automated numerical ground truths require averaging over groupings based on $d$ and is covered in the Methods section.
+Thus, there is a very modest and indirect path by which the nature of $d$ can influence the ground truth categorization based on $E^{RMSE/\sigma_{y}}$ and $E^{area}$.
 Although we think this effect is modest, it represents a path of data leakage that could potentially lead to bias in the assessments of the approach.
-To counteract this concern, we have included \gls{eres}, which does not require any binning and is immune to data leakage.
-This quantity has other limitations (see Sec.~\ref{prop_model}), as it is quite stochastic, but our demonstrated success on assessments using the ground truth categorization from \gls{eres} and \gls{eresc} demonstrates that the other successes were not dominantly influenced by data leakage from binning on \gls{d}.
-In the next section, we outline assessments for each definition of ground truth.
+To counteract this concern, we have included $E^{|y-\hat{y}|/MAD_{y}}$, which does not require any binning and is immune to data leakage.
+This quantity has other limitations as it is quite stochastic, but our success on assessments using the ground truth categorization from $E^{chem}_{c}$ and $E^{|y-\hat{y}|/MAD_{y}}_{c}$ demonstrates that the other successes were not dominantly influenced by data leakage from binning on $d$.
+Each error and ground truth definition have a corresponding assessment and the details are covered in the Methods section.
+Assessments on each type of error follow the convention of $A^{i}$ $(i \in \{chem, |y-\hat{y}|/MAD_y, RMSE/\sigma_{y}, area\})$.